Important Notes

 Loading... -

-Make sure to measure the resistance between CAN H and CAN L using a multimeter while powered off.
-It should be around
+Please ensure that the resistance between CAN H and CAN L, measured with a multimeter while powered off, is around

 60Ω.
-If it is120Ω, then install the120Ωjumper.
-If it is around40Ω, remove the jumper.Loading...Complete Guide to CAN Toolboard Setup
+If it is120Ω, you need to connect a120Ωjumper.
+If it is around40Ω, you need to remove the jumper.Loading...Complete Guide to CAN Toolboard Setup

 Preparations